 Take the metro from Christianshavn to Nørreport and walk north through Nørrebro—the youngest, most multicultural part of the city.
 Kierkegaard is buried in Assistens Cemetery, which locals treat as a park.
 The street art around Superkilen park is Instagrammable to say the least, as are the shops on Jægersborggade—like women's jewelry collective Ladyfingers, porridge shop Grød, and liquid-nitrogen ice cream shop Istid.
-Eat dinner at Geranium, which is currently the top-rated restaurant in Denmark, the only one to receive three Michelin stars.
+Eat dinner at Geranium, which is currently the top-rated restaurant in Denmark and the only one to receive three Michelin stars.
 It's located on the eighth floor of the national soccer stadium, so you can catch a glimpse of the entire city.
 The menu changes seasonally.
-Afterward, swing by Mikkeller and Friends or the Barking Dog for a nightcap.
+Afterward, swing by Mikkeller and Friends or The Barking Dog for a nightcap.

 Day 3, Morning

 Take the DSB train to Helsingør (Elsinore in English) to visit Kronborg Castle, which was said to inspire Shakespeare to write Hamlet.
-It's a mystery whether or not Shakespeare actually visited, but each summer, the castle plays host to a production of the Bard's opus.
+It's a mystery whether or not Shakespeare actually visited, but each summer, the castle plays host to a production of the bard's Opus.
 The castle has stood since 1420, though it's been rebuilt a few times since.